zerospiel/docs/docs/admin/kof/kof-install.md

     k0rdent.mirantis.com/istio-role: member
     ```

+    > NOTE:
+    > There is no need to create a gateway in the child cluster
+    > using `k0rdent.mirantis.com/istio-gateway: "true"` label.
+    > Child cluster uses the gateway in the regional cluster to [store KOF data](./kof-storing.md).

 5. This `ClusterDeployment` uses propagation of its `.metadata.labels`
     to the resulting `Cluster` because there are no `.spec.config.clusterLabels` here.
     If you add them, please copy `.metadata.labels` as well.